Lucas-Linlin/EnDeCrypter/README.md

 - "abc" is a valid method
 - "ab" is a valid method
 - "abcd" is an invalid method (includes invalid letter 'd')
-- "123" is an invalid method (doesn't include letter 'a', 'b' or 'c', and includes invalid character '123')
+- "123" is an invalid method (doesn't include letter 'a', 'b' or 'c', and includes invalid characters '123')
 - "abCbaABCABACac" is a valid method
+- "abcabc1234qwabcabc" is an invalid method (includes ivalid characters)
 - ...

 If you don't know the meaning of letters a, b, and c, you can just consider the method as a password to encrypt/decrypt the message.